jacobemerick/archangel/readme.md

 ----------------------------------------------------------
 Encapsulated utility for sending out emails with PHP.
 Will separate out plain-text, html, and attachments.
 Works across several tested email clients, including the picky Microsoft Outlook.

 Why Archangel?
-Well, it's cool (like bow ties), and the technically a 'archangel' is a 'messenger'.
+Well, it's cool (like bow ties), and the technically an 'archangel' is a 'messenger'.

 Requirements